 Chocolate-Almond Wood-Grain Bark

-No candy thermometer required to make this easy chocolate fudge.
-Marshmallows are melted with cream and butter to form a smooth base, and then semisweet or white chocolate chips are stirred in.
-The fudge can be cut into squares or into shapes using cookie cutters.
-Top with crushed peppermint candies or toasted nuts.
+To make this easy chocolate fudge, marshmallows are melted with cream and butter to form a smooth base, and then semisweet or white chocolate chips are stirred in.
+Cut the fudge into squares or create fun shapes using cookie cutters.
+Top with toasted nuts or crushed peppermint candies.

-Chopped nuts are arranged in small pools of melted chocolate to create attractive candies for Christmas gift-giving.
-This recipe gives instructions for tempering chocolate, a process of heating, partially cooling, and reheating that aligns the chocolate crystals so that the finished product is shiny and firm.
+Arrange your choice of chopped nuts in small pools of melted chocolate to create simple, sophisticated candies for stuffing Christmas stockings.
+This recipe gives instructions for tempering chocolate, a process of heating, partially cooling, and reheating that aligns the chocolate crystals so that the finished product is firm and shiny.

 Make and give (or keep for yourself) these adorable and delicious Christmas cookies.Get the Recipes